michaelmayer2/bioconductor/README.md

-# BioConductor repositories
+# BioConductor

-This document summarizes various use cases for working with BioConductor repositories and its packages.
+This document summarises various use cases for working with BioConductor repositories and its packages.

 * Installing packages via `BiocManager::install()` and `install.packages()` only
 * Publishing content to RStudio Connect
 * Repeat the same with `renv`

+## Introduction

+[BioConductor](https://www.bioconductor.org/) is a repository of R packages that facilitates rigorous and reproducible analysis of data from current and emerging biological assays.

+In contrast to [CRAN](https://cran.r-project.org) BioConductor delivers releases where a set of packages is published at once while on CRAN packages are added continuously.
+Any such release of BioConductor is [compatible with a certain version of R](https://www.bioconductor.org/about/release-announcements/).
+Additionally BioConductor also comes with its own installation tool, `BiocManager::install()`.
+Both the versioned releases and the different installation mechanism can be challenging, especially in the context of publishing to RStudio Connect.

 ## Prerequisites